magnars/dash.el/README.md

 of cons cells.
 Otherwise, return the groupings as a list of lists.

 Please note!
 This distinction is being removed in an upcoming 3.0 release of Dash.
-If you rely on this behavior, use -zip-pair instead.
+If you rely on this behavior, use `-zip-pair` instead, which will retain that behaviour in future versions.

+Alias: `-zip-pair`

 ```el
 (-zip '(1 2 3) '(4 5 6)) ;; => '((1 .
 4) (2 .
 5) (3 .
 6))